robertostling/gec-evaluation/annotator/GUIDELINES.md

 System output: **My grandfather dyed before I was born**

-During annotation we assume that the human reference contains the correct interpretation of each sentence (the SweLL annotators have access to a wider context).
-Therefore, the *intended* meaning of the original sentence has not been "preserved" (or rather, inferred) by the GEC system, and would probably be classified as "moderate differences" or even "substantially different" because the semantics of the whole sentence change radically.
+During annotation we assume that the human reference contains the correct interpretation of each sentence.
+This is because the SweLL annotators have access to a wider context and are able to make better guesses than we are.
+Therefore, the *intended* meaning of the original sentence has not been "preserved" (or rather, inferred) by the GEC system, and would probably be classified as "moderate differences" or even "substantially different" because important information is misrepresented.

-The examples given below are relative to the following example.

-Reference: **Jag tror att du förstår mitt problem så att du även kan ta bort mig från kursen .**
+The examples given below are relative to the following reference: **Jag tror att du förstår mitt problem så att du även kan ta bort mig från kursen .**

 ## Identical

-Example: **Jag tror att du förstår mitt problem och kan därför avregistrera mig från kursen .**
+Example: **Jag tror att du förstår min problem och kan därför avregistrera mig från kursen .**

-Note that there are several surface-level differences, like the use of "avregistrera" rather than "ta bort" (synonymous in this context), and the different way of connecting the two main parts of the sentence ("så att du även kan" vs "och kan därför").
+There are several surface-level differences, like the use of "avregistrera" rather than "ta bort" (synonymous in this context), and the different way of connecting the two main parts of the sentence ("så att du även kan" vs "och kan därför").
+There is also a gender agreement error (min problem) that does not affect the meaning.
+Since we can not identify any significant semantic differences, the sentences are considered identical with respect to meaning preservation.

+Note: This example is a bit challenging because the reference is a bit awkward, and not entirely clear on exactly how the understanding of the problem connects to the removal from the course.
+One could possibly argue for minor differences, depending on which interpretation is made.

 ## Minor differences